Grinshpon/Foray/FORAY.md

 => 6
 ```

-Literal lists can also be evaluated, creating an anonymous function.
-This may not seem to have much of a purpose, but lists introduce their own scope.
+When a lists are evaluated, they introduce their own scope.
 This means variables defined within a list go out of scope after the end of the list.
 Also, variables will overshadows others with the same name in an outer scope.